yfrist96/Reverse_Prompt_Engineering/README.md

 If you use or reference this work, please cite it as:

-> Busbib, D., Frist, Y., & Ohayon, Y. (2025).
+> Busbib D., Frist Y., Ohayon Y. (2025).
 From Output to Input: Modeling the Reverse Prompt Engineering Problem.

 ## 📬 Contact